WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

         xFeedback Register Status/Cameras/Camera/Position
         ```

-        ??? curious "What happened to the <hl_6>[N]</hl_6> in the xAPI Path?"
+        ??? curious "What happened to the <hl_6>[n]</hl_6> in the xAPI Path?"

-            You may have noticed we never declared <hl_6>[N]</hl_6> in the xAPI Path for the command we ran.
-This was left out on purpose. <hl_6>[N]</hl_6> corresponds to the <hl_1>CameraId</hl_1> you want to target.
+            You may have noticed we never declared <hl_6>[n]</hl_6> in the xAPI Path for the command we ran.
+This was left out on purpose. <hl_6>[n]</hl_6> corresponds to the <hl_1>CameraId</hl_1> you want to target.
 Some Codecs can control up 7 cameras, so these xAPI paths branch per connected Camera

-            Whereas you could be running this lab on a variety of RoomOS Devices, it's better to leave this out for Lab Purposes, but also has value in a multi-camera system, allowing us to subscribe to ALL camera's positions as they change :smiley:
+            Whereas you could be running this lab on a variety of RoomOS Devices, it's better to leave [n] out of the path for Lab Purposes.
+Not declaring [n] adds new value to us as developers in a multi-camera system; it allows us to subscribe to ALL camera's positions as they change rather than having to specify 1 camera of interest :smiley:

         - Press the <hl_5>Subscription Assistant Button</hl_5> on your Touch Interface
             - Under the xStatuses Page, click the button in the <hl_1>Camera Control Wheel</hl_1> row